Last Updated: June 17th, 2019 at 1:13 pm

 Understanding the process of a solar installation is also easy with the help of POWERHOME Solar, which has been in business since 2015 and is well on pace for its best year in 2018.
 Our expertise in all phases will make you comfortable with your decision to go solar.
 You’ll be doing the right thing not only for your pocketbook, but for the environment.

-POWERHOME Solar does business in five states (Michigan, North Carolina, Ohio, South Carolina and Virginia) and has plans to add a sixth.
+POWERHOME Solar does business in eight states (Indiana, Michigan, Missouri, North Carolina, Ohio, Pennsylvania, South Carolina and Virginia).
 If you’re in our coverage area and want to learn more about solar, we’d love to hear from you.
 Fill out the handy form below or call us today at 800-765-2715 to set up a free in-home consultation to answer all questions and learn if your home qualifies to go solar.